 Champion and implement the CCMP 32.2a Educate the regional community by hosting the biennial State of the Estuary conference, supporting the biennial Bay-Delta Science Conference, and supporting ESTUARY NEWS magazine.
-Estuary NEWS 70 SFEP Caitlin Sweeney caitlin. sweeney@sfestuary.org Champion and implement the CCMP 32.2b Educate the regional community by hosting the biennial State of the Estuary conference, supporting the biennial Bay-Delta Science Conference, and supporting ESTUARY NEWS magazine.
-State of the Estuary Conferences in 2017, 2019, and 2021 66 SFEP Caitlin Sweeney caitlin. sweeney@sfestuary.org Champion and implement the CCMP 32.3b On a five-year cycle, provide current information about the health status of the Estuary through an updated State of the Estuary Report.
+Estuary NEWS (ongoing to 2021) 85 SFEP Caitlin Sweeney caitlin. sweeney@sfestuary.org Champion and implement the CCMP 32.2b Educate the regional community by hosting the biennial State of the Estuary conference, supporting the biennial Bay-Delta Science Conference, and supporting ESTUARY NEWS magazine.
+Conferences in 2017, 2019, 2021 75 SFEP Caitlin Sweeney caitlin. sweeney@sfestuary.org Champion and implement the CCMP 32.3b On a five-year cycle, provide current information about the health status of the Estuary through an updated State of the Estuary Report.
 Continue to gather data for current indicators, and develop new indicators that provide needed information regarding Estuary health.
 Update State of the Estuary Report.
 100 SFEP Caitlin Sweeney caitlin. sweeney@sfestuary.org Champion and implement the CCMP 32.4a Create and implement an online CCMP reporting process to track progress being made on each of the CCMP actions and provide compiled reporting information twice per year.
 Update the CCMP on a five-year cycle based on assessed progress and updated scientific information in the State of the Estuary Report, and in response to emerging issues.
-Report on CCMP progress twice per year 70 SFEP Caitlin Sweeney caitlin. sweeney@sfestuary.org Champion and implement the CCMP 32.4b Create and implement an online CCMP reporting process to track progress being made on each of the CCMP actions and provide compiled reporting information twice per year.
+Report on CCMP progress twice per year (ongoing from 2017-2021) 85 SFEP Caitlin Sweeney caitlin. sweeney@sfestuary.org Champion and implement the CCMP 32.4b Create and implement an online CCMP reporting process to track progress being made on each of the CCMP actions and provide compiled reporting information twice per year.
 Update the CCMP on a five-year cycle based on assessed progress and updated scientific information in the State of the Estuary Report, and in response to emerging issues.
 Initiate CCMP update.
 100 SFEP Caitlin Sweeney caitlin. sweeney@sfestuary.org Champion and implement the CCMP 32.5 Engage local community organizations in implementing the CCMP.
 Share information with, and coordinate, professionals and community members working to protect local watersheds through the Bay Area Watershed Network (BAWN).
 Secure funds to promote community-based watershed stewardship efforts through a small grants program.
-Maintain BAWN webpage and email, and host an annual meeting.
-Design and implement a small grants program.
-70 SFEP Caitlin Sweeney caitlin. sweeney@sfestuary.org Champion and implement the CCMP 32.6 Identify and expand funds available to partners at all levels to implement the CCMP.
+Maintain BAWN webpage and newsgroup, host/co-host a BAWN annual meeting.
+Implement a small grants program.
+80 SFEP Caitlin Sweeney caitlin. sweeney@sfestuary.org Champion and implement the CCMP 32.6 Identify and expand funds available to partners at all levels to implement the CCMP.
 This includes tracking, commenting, and sharing information on existing and emerging grant programs, legislation, and other funding mechanisms.
 Maintain and distribute matrix of available funding programs.
-70 SFEP, SFBJV Caitlin Sweeney caitlin. sweeney@sfestuary.org
+85 SFEP, SFBJV Caitlin Sweeney caitlin. sweeney@sfestuary.org